RNM-Org/G2-language-genie/README.md

         - Once the translation process is completed, the translated text will be displayed on the screen.

     Note:
         - The Choose file button opens up a window for the user to select an image file from their device.
-Upon choosing a file, the file name with extension will be displayed for the user to confirm they’ve chosen the desired file.
-        * The Predict button gives the user the text contained within the image as an output.
+        - The Predict button gives the user the text contained within the image as an output.
-        * Translate to French / Translate to Spanish buttons invoke the translation models in the program and show the translated output.
+        - Translate to French / Translate to Spanish buttons invoke the translation models in the program and show the translated output.

 </details>